 The good news is that not all backup and recovery software applications work like Time Machine.
 Disk Drill for Mac is one such example, allowing you to recover deleted or lost files from your hard drive even if you don’t have a backup.

 However, there’s one caveat you need to keep in mind: Disk Drill for Mac may not be able to recover your files if you wait too long before you use it.
 Some application or the operating system itself may overwrite them and make them impossible to recover.
 That said, if you act decisively and don’t wait too long, you should be able to recover most—if not all—files without any problem.

 - Download the disk image, double-click it, drag the Disk Drill app to Applications folder, and launch it from there.

-- Click the Recover button next to the hard drive from which you want to recover your files.
+- Click the Search for lost data button next to the hard drive from which you want to recover your files.